 In response, women are filing lawsuits against the company for damages, alleging that Sanofi-Aventis never warned the women that permanent hair loss was a potential risk.
 While the FDA warning for Taxotere does warn of some very serious effects of taking Taxotere, including toxic death and hepatotoxicity, warnings of permanent hair loss are nowhere to be found.
 Some women are claiming that had they known that permanent hair loss was a potential consequence, they might have chosen a different treatment option.

 Contact Our Law Firm Today

 If you are a woman who has suffered permanent hair loss as a result of taking Taxotere for breast cancer treatment, you may have a claim against Sanofi-Aventis.
-To learn more about your options, contact the law offices of Napoli Shkolnik PLLC today for a free consultation.
+To learn more about your options for filing a taxotere lawsuit, contact the law offices of Napoli Shkolnik PLLC today for a free consultation.